rosswintle/laravel-asset-cache/README.md

 This is my first public package.
 All sorts of things could be wrong!
 Please be gentle.

-I've not tested this on huge files, it works for 73kb of compressed TailwindCSS.
+I've not tested this on huge files, but it works for 73kb of compressed TailwindCSS.

 Currently only works with npm packages, and pulls from cdn.jsdelivr.net